Wind-WindKids/winding/samples/sophieandwind/winter.md

 @image:
 Sophie and Wind at a distance, sitting on the steps of the clubhouse, the glow of string lights around them.
 Wind’s arm around Sophie, her head on his shoulder.

+--
-@right: page, text
+the_next_morning: page, portrait-oriented
+--
+@text: small
 The next morning at the airport, they had to say goodbye.

-Two weeks of winter holidays with Wind had flown by like two years… or like one day.
+Two weeks of winter holidays with Wind had flown by like two years... or like one day.

 And then it was time to go back, into the winter in Paris, without Wind.

+@image:
+Glass walls at San Francisco International.
+No people visible.

 --
 epilogue: page, text, centered
 --
+Epilogue

-Somewhere over the ocean, Sophie closed her eyes.
+Somewhere over the ocean,
+Sophie closed her eyes.

-The airplane hummed, and she could almost hear the headset again —
+The airplane hummed,
+and she could almost hear the headset again —

 The dragon’s voice, calm and deliberate:
 “Let’s begin with level flight.”

-Outside her window, an impossibly high white cloud drifted in the shape of a luminous seagull.
+Outside her window,
+an impossibly high white cloud drifted in the shape of a luminous seagull.

+@image:
+Blue sky, a high white cloud in the shape of a luminous seagull.